thunderbird/webext-docs/cloudFile.rst

          :name: [``aborted``]
          :type: (boolean)

-         Set this to true if the file upload was aborted by the user and a :ref:`cloudFile.onFileUploadAbort` event has been received.
+         Set this to true if the file upload was aborted by the user and an :ref:`cloudFile.onFileUploadAbort` event has been received.
 No error message will be shown to the user.

       .. api-member::